rajusdp/sp-spa-starter/README.md

 After cloning or downloading the respository,Follow the steps mentioned below.

-Upload the file **index.aspx** to sharepoint site under Site Pages library.
+Upload the file **index.aspx** to sharepoint site under Site Pages library or to Site Assets Library.
 This file is available under the root folder of this project.

 Delete the **index.aspx** file from the root folder.